Volvo Group Recalls 5,137 Heavy Trucks Over Brake Modulator Connector Issue

-Volvo Trucks North America and Mack Trucks are recalling a combined 5,137 heavy-duty tractors built across four model lines after identifying unprotected electrical connectors on rear brake modulators that can short-circuit and disable anti-lock brakes and electronic stability control.
-The two recalls — filed simultaneously with the National Highway Traffic Safety Administration on April 23, 2026 — share a common defect, a common Bendix supplier, and a common Volvo Group production stop-shipment order issued April 16.
+Volvo Trucks North America and Mack Trucks are recalling a combined 5,137 heavy-duty tractors built across four model lines after identifying unprotected electrical connectors on rear brake modulators that can short-circuit and cause anti-lock brakes and electronic stability control to become unavailable.
+The two recalls — filed simultaneously with the National Highway Traffic Safety Administration on April 23, 2026 — share a common defect, a common Bendix-supplied component, and a common Volvo Group production stop-shipment order issued April 16.
 Owner notification letters are scheduled to mail by June 22, 2026.

 Highlights